 - Yellow: 500 - Internal Server Error

+What are the results of running the scanner script?
+Were the simulated malicious requests blocked?
 As you can see by running the script there are several vulnerabilities that need to be addressed.
 In the remediate phase you will configure an AWS WAF Web ACL to block these requests.
 When AWS WAF blocks a web request based on the conditions that you specify, it returns HTTP status code 403 (Forbidden).
 For a full view of the request and response information, you can paste the Request command directly into the console and add the --debug argument.

 Note about Testing Tool